-Many of the best hikes in Japan are actually old pilgrimage routes, going from shrine to shrine, through majestic woodlands or up mountain tops, if you know where to look, hiking in Japan allows you to slowly explore on foot one of the most unique and remarkable nations in the world.
+Many of the best hikes in Japan are actually old pilgrimage routes, going from shrine to shrine, through majestic woodlands or cresting the skyline of a mountain range.
+If you know where to look, hiking in Japan allows you to slowly explore on foot one of the most unique and remarkable nations in the world.
 Here are seven of the best Japanese hiking routes to get you started.

 - Summit Mount Yari and Mount Okuhotaka (via Daikiretto Gap)

 - The Nakahechi Route (on the Kumano Kodō Pilgrimage Trail)

 - The Mount Fuji Pilgrimage Trail

 - Summit Mount Takao from Tokyo